neondatabase/website/content/docs/guides/cloudflare-pages.md

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
 Your Neon project comes with a ready-to-use Postgres database named `neondb`.
 We'll use this database in the following examples.
 - A Cloudflare account.
 If you do not have one, sign up for [Cloudflare Pages](https://pages.cloudflare.com/) to get started.
-- [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your locat machine.
+- [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and deploy our `Pages` application.

 ## Setting up your Neon database

 ### Initialize a new project

-Log in to the Neon console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
+1. Log in to the Neon console and navigate to the [Projects](https://console.neon.tech/app/projects) section.

-- Click the `New Project` button to create a new project.
+2. Click the `New Project` button to create a new project.

-- From your project dashboard, navigate to the `SQL Editor` from the sidebar, and run the following SQL command to create a new table in your database:
+3. From your project dashboard, navigate to the `SQL Editor` from the sidebar, and run the following SQL command to create a new table in your database:

     ```sql
     CREATE TABLE books_to_read (